hashicorp/nomad/website/source/docs/operating-a-job/failure-handling-strategies/index.html.md

 - A temporary error in the service that resolves when its restarted.
 - An upstream dependency might not be available, leading to a health check failure.
 - Disk, Memory or CPU contention on the node that the application is running on.
-- The application uses Docker and the Docker daemon on that node is unresponsiveS.
+- The application uses Docker and the Docker daemon on that node is unresponsive.

 Nomad provides configurable options to enable recovering failed tasks to avoid downtime.
 Nomad will try to restart a failed task on the node it is running on, and also try to reschedule it on another node.